joelsolo99/Solo-Studios/_pages/packages/wedding-packages.md

 <link rel="stylesheet" href="{{ '/assets/css/site-theme.css' | relative_url }}">

 Take a look at the core packages we offer for weddings.
-Whether you're after smooth background vibes or an all-out party, there's something to suit your day.
+If you're planning a wedding in the South West, Solo Studios offers live saxophone music and DJ services that feel personal, professional, and completely tailored to your day.
+Whether it's a relaxed ceremony in Devon, a lively evening party in Cornwall, or a full wedding celebration in Plymouth, our sax and DJ packages are designed to create the perfect vibe, and memories that last.

 ---